lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

   host1
 ```

-As can be clearly seen above, the 'cluster' group has a child depth of 2 while the product1 and product2 group have child depths of 3.
+As can be clearly seen above, the 'cluster' group has a child depth of 2 while the 'product1' and 'product2' groups each have child depths of 3.

 The yaml inventory implementing this hierarchy can be found in [hosts.ex2.yml](./hosts.ex2.yml):